Mari Kumamoto: Concert tours

 In 1994, Kumamoto embarked on an international concert series performing with the Czech Philharmonic Orchestra at its New Year's Eve concert.
 She also performed with Josef Suk and the Suk Chamber Orchestra, which was repeated in Japan same year.

 In 1996, Kumamoto held a recital in Spain, as a participant of "Japan Week”.
-Since then Kumamoto has given yearly solo and ensemble recitals with a special emphasis on Spanish and Latin American repertoire and Japanese composers including Hajime Okumura whose music reflects the traditional melodies of Japanese folksongs.
+Since then Kumamoto has given yearly solo and ensemble recitals with a special emphasis on Spanish and Latin American repertoire and Japanese composers including Hajime Okumura whose music reflects the traditional melodies of Japanese folk songs.

 Her most recent concerts include a tour in Egypt with the Cairo Opera Orchestra followed by a recital tour in Jordan and Alexandria.
 In June 2012 she was invited to perform recitals and concerts with the Venezuela Symphony Orchestra.
 This was followed by concerts in Argentina with the Esteban Morgado Quartet.